Nunwell House

 Nunwell House, also Nunwell Manor (also Nonoelle, 11th century; Nunewille, 12th century; Nunnewelle, 13th century), is a historic English country house in Brading, Isle of Wight.
 Located 3 mi south of Ryde, the Tudor and Jacobean style house also has later additions.
 The house contains family militaria.
-It was occupied by the Oglander family from Norman times until 1980.
+It was occupied by the Oglander family from Norman times.
 Nunwell House is a Grade II* listed building.

 Nunwell House is situated to the northwest of Brading.
 Views of Brading harbour and St. Helens Road are visible from the house.